-For September 2017 the GB has agreed that the school should have up to 300 children: three classes in Reception; three classes in Year 1; two classes in Year 2 and two classes in Year 3, 1 Year 4 class and 1 Year 5 class.
+For September 2018 the GB has agreed that the school should have up to 390 children: three classes in Reception; three classes in Year 1; three classes in Year 2 and two classes in Year 3, 1 Year 4 class and 1 Year 5 class.

 We anticipate a similar pattern of growth for the school in subsequent years until the steady state is established, growing from Reception upwards, but no formal decision will be reached by the Governing Body until the pattern of development and need for the school catchment area becomes known.